aws-solutions-library-samples/guidance-for-cost-analysis-and-optimization-with-amazon-bedrock-agents/README.md

 ## Considerations

-For optimal visibility across your organization, deploy this solution in your AWS payer account to access cost details for your linked accounts through Cost Explorer.
+For optimal visibility across your organization, deploy this guidance in your AWS payer account to access cost details for your linked accounts through Cost Explorer.

-Trusted Advisor cost optimization visibility is limited to the account where you deploy this solution.
-To expand its scope, [enable](https://docs.aws.amazon.com/awssupport/latest/user/organizational-view.html) Trusted Advisor at the AWS organization level and modify this solution accordingly.
+Trusted Advisor cost optimization visibility is limited to the account where you deploy this guidance.
+To expand its scope, [enable](https://docs.aws.amazon.com/awssupport/latest/user/organizational-view.html) Trusted Advisor at the AWS organization level and modify this guidance accordingly.

 Before deploying to production, enhance security by implementing additional safeguards.
 You can do this by [associating guardrails](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-guardrail.html) with your agent in Amazon Bedrock.

 ## Conclusion

 The integration of the multi-agent capability of Amazon Bedrock with Amazon Nova demonstrates the transformative potential of AI in AWS cost management.
-Our FinOps agent solution showcases how specialized AI agents can work together to deliver comprehensive cost analysis, forecasting, and optimization recommendations in a secure and user-friendly environment.
+Our FinOps agent guidance showcases how specialized AI agents can work together to deliver comprehensive cost analysis, forecasting, and optimization recommendations in a secure and user-friendly environment.
 This implementation not only addresses immediate cost management challenges, but also adapts to evolving cloud financial operations.
 As AI technologies advance, this approach sets a foundation for more intelligent and proactive cloud management strategies across various business operations.

 ## Additional resources